erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 - crane and load parameters
 - max duration/swings until dampened

-The section on modeling cranes and loads (@sec:crane-params) covers how it might be possible to estimate the relevant parameters, including the amount of excitation to be expected.
+The section on modeling cranes and loads (@sec:crane-params) covers a model to estimate the relevant parameters, including the amount of excitation to be expected.
 The chaotic interaction inherent to a double pendulum makes it difficult to create a way of determining/estimating the time it will take a given CMG array to dampen an excitation.
 Looking at the dampening simulations of different capacity CMGs (@fig:spcmg-avoidance-animation), the basic behavior during dampening can nevertheless be understood.

 The dampening controller will generate torque until the CMGs saturates i.e. its capacity (Nms) is consumed in one direction.
 As the pendulum reverses direction, the CMGs move out of saturation as the commanded torque also reverses direction.

-Therefore I expect there will be a way to estimate the number of oscillations a CMG array requires to dampen a given pendulum.
+This indicates a potential to estimate the number of oscillations a CMG array requires to dampen a given pendulum.
-My guess would be that the estimation will relate the momentum envelope of the array to the angular momentum of the two links.
+The estimation will probably relate the momentum envelope of the array to the angular momentum of the two links.
 This momentum in turn depends on the moment of inertia and maximum rotational velocity of the two links.
 The developed models nevertheless permit the estimation of the dampening performance by varying the momentum envelope and observing dampening performance (@Fig:limited-momentum-animation and @Fig:limited-momentum-plot, for code see sec:2d-dp-wcontroller-limit) and thereby derive the necessary requirements for the subsequent sizing of the CMG array.
 These simulations also provide a useful rule of thumb for the dampening performance: doubling the momentum envelope halves the number of swings it takes to dampen the crane.